awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-emr-step.md

   [Name](#cfn-emr-step-name): String
 ```

-## Properties<a name="w3ab2c21c10d678c11"></a>
+## Properties<a name="w4ab1c21c10d696c11"></a>

 `ActionOnFailure`  <a name="cfn-emr-step-actiononfailure"></a>
 The action to take if the job flow step fails\.
 Currently, AWS CloudFormation supports `CONTINUE` and `CANCEL_AND_WAIT`\.
-+ `TERMINATE_CLUSTER` indicates that all associated cluster resources terminate if the step fails, and no subsequent steps or jobs are attempted\.
++ `CANCEL_AND_WAIT`: If the step fails, cancel the remaining steps\.
+If the cluster has auto\-terminate disabled, the cluster will not terminate\.

-+ `CANCEL_AND_WAIT` indicates that the step is canceled, and all subsequent steps and jobs are attempted\.
+  `CONTINUE`: If the step fails, continue to the next step\.
-For more information, see [Managing Cluster Termination](http://docs.aws.amazon.com//ElasticMapReduce/latest/ManagementGuide/UsingEMR_TerminationProtection.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Managing Cluster Termination](https://docs.aws.amazon.com//ElasticMapReduce/latest/ManagementGuide/UsingEMR_TerminationProtection.html) in the *Amazon EMR Management Guide*\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)